Hyflux amends scheme terms to ‘balance’ interests of small investors

 The investor advocacy group had urged the company to give its minority investors of preference shares and perpetual securities a fairer deal as the current restructuring plan “clearly favours” the senior unsecured creditors, such as banks and noteholders.

 In particular, SIAS took issue with how the 24.6 per cent return rates for the senior unsecured creditors could increase if contingent liabilities, such as liquidated damages in a construction project, did not crystallise.
-On the other hand, junior creditors would see their recovery rates unchanged at a "paltry" 10.7 per cent.
+On the other hand, junior creditors would see their recovery rates unchanged at 10.7 per cent, which SIAS described as "paltry".

 READ: SIAS submits alternative proposal urging Hyflux to give small investors 'a little more'